 My Lip Balms contain the following protective ingredients:

-- Avocado oil or Sunflower oil which are rich and nourishing oils are high in amino acid proteins, Vitamins A, D and E, and potassium.
+- Avocado, Almond or Sunflower oil are rich, nourishing oils that are high in amino acid proteins, Vitamins A, D and E, and potassium.

-- Shea Butter that is extracted from Shea nuts and is known for its rich moisturizing properties.
+- Shea Butter is extracted from Shea nuts and is known for its rich moisturizing properties.

-- Cocoa Butter which is soothing and softening, it helps to form a protective layer on the skin.
-It contains antioxidants which help fight free radicals, and is very useful for relieving chapped skin and lips.
+- Cocoa Butter which is soothing and softening helps to form a protective layer on the skin.
+It contains antioxidants which help fight free radicals and is very useful for relieving chapped skin and lips.

 - Vitamin E is also one of the main skin vitamins that helps to heal, regenerate and nourish the skin while protecting the tissues from free radical damage.